arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 The ESP32 module and the Renesas RA4M1-chip are part of a sophisticated USB-Serial system that is highly flexible and adaptive to allow for HID features while still keeping the ability to program both the main MCU, and the ESP32, if you so wish.
 By default, the ESP32's is used mainly as a radio module using Wi-Fi® and Bluetooth®.

 Overwriting the ESP32's firmware disrupts the communication between the two MCUs, but enables them to act independently.
-If you wish to restore the board to its initial state, you can follow follow the steps for espflash in our [Help Center article](https://support.arduino.cc/hc/en-us/articles/9670986058780-Update-the-connectivity-module-firmware-on-UNO-R4-WiFi#espflash).
+If you wish to restore the board to its initial state, you can follow the steps for espflash in our [Help Center article](https://support.arduino.cc/hc/en-us/articles/9670986058780-Update-the-connectivity-module-firmware-on-UNO-R4-WiFi#espflash).

 ***Note: To reprogram the ESP32 module, you need to short the ESP_Download pin to GND while resetting the board.
 This will put the ESP32 module in a bootloader state where you can establish a connection to it and reprogram the module.***